mazziechai/ilo-sona/README.md

 This project is managed by [Poetry](https://python-poetry.org).

-First, make a configuration file:
+First, make a configuration file as `config.py`:

 ```
 import logging